Classifier Surrogates: Sharing AI-based Searches with the World: Results

 For every tailed distribution, we can also see an increase of the error estimate for top jet predictions towards the edges of the data.
 This behaviour is stronger for \AdamMCMC than for VIB at the cost of higher uncertainties overall.

 The same behaviour is not observed for QCD jets.
 This again can be traced back to the distribution of $n_\mathrm{const}$.
-Where the distribution of the number of particles of top jets is fully within the support of the one for QCD jets, it drops to zero for low numbers allowing a perfect classification of the QCD jets in this region.
+The distribution of the number of particles of top jets is fully within the support of the one for QCD jets inducing high epistemic uncertainties for both highly and lowly populated jets.
+On the other hand, the distribution of top jets does not include events with as few particles as for QCD jets, allowing a perfect classification of these jets that dominates the low uncertainty edge of the plotted cloud.